Kanban — a complete beginner’s guide.

 Scrum delivers a certain amount of work within one-week to four-week increments (usually called “sprints”) and uses four main “ceremonies” to stay on track — sprint planning, sprint review, retrospective, and daily standup meetings.
 At the beginning of every sprint, the team commits to tasks.
 At the end of every sprint, they assess what they’ve accomplished and discuss how to mitigate issues so that they don’t pop up again.

-Unlike Kanban, there is no project manager in Scrum — only a product owner who advocates for the customer, a “Scrum master” who ensures the team abides by agile principles, and a development team that does the work.
+Unlike Kanban, there is no project manager in Scrum — only a product owner who advocates for the customer, a “Scrum master” who ensures the team abides by Agile principles, and a development team that does the work.

 While Scrum and Kanban are similar, the distinct differences can help you decide which might be best suited to your development team’s skills and style.

-Kanban supports enterprise agility
+Kanban supports enterprise agility.

 Kanban can help an enterprise improve the delivery of its products and services on all organizational levels.
 Teams that use Kanban are constantly incorporating leadership and customer feedback, prioritizing tasks based on concrete goals, and learning how to deliver work reliably — allowing them to stay agile even as the complexity and size of the organization grow.
-Companies currently using Scrum or other agile methodologies can benefit from how kanban refines and upgrades processes for greater performance and market satisfaction.
+Companies currently using Scrum or other Agile methodologies can benefit from how Kanban refines and upgrades processes for greater performance and market satisfaction.

-Getting started with Kanban
+Getting started with Kanban.

 Kanban has the potential to connect engineers with customers, promote internal collaboration and transparency, and execute complex projects 一 without causing burnout.
-Because of Kanban’s flexibility, developers and project managers have the power to devise their own policies, course-correct, and find opportunities to go above and beyond.
+Because of Kanban’s flexibility, developers and project managers have the power to devise their own policies, course correct, and find opportunities to go above and beyond.

-But if you’re just getting started with Kanban, you’ll need to consolidate and simplify your complex workflows.
+If you’re just getting started with Kanban, you’ll need to consolidate and simplify your complex workflows.
 If you’ve been in the project management world for a while, you can always take your approach to the next level.
 Adobe Workfront has the features you need to help you operate more efficiently regardless of where you are on your project management journey.

 Workfront streamlines the intake process by automating workflows and creating custom forms that help your strategy come to life.
 From a single view, you can adjust Kanban cards according to new priorities, shift resource allocations, and configure dashboards to get and keep your teams on track.
 With integrations to various enterprise applications, Workfront gives your developers the tools they need to work how they want to and measure their progress in real time.